IgnisDa/ryot/docs/content/importing.md

 supports importing media from a number of sources.
 To start importing, click on "Imports and Exports" link under the "Settings" section in the sidebar.

 An import can fail at various steps.
-Ryot creates a report when an import is complete.
+Ryot creates a report when an import completes/fails.
 You can go to the reports page by click on "Reports" link on the imports page.

+## Goodreads

+Ryot translates [Goodreads](https://www.goodreads.com/) shelves in the following manner:

+- Want To Read -> Watchlist

+### Steps

+- Login to your Goodreads account and go to the "My Books" section.
+- Right click on the RSS Link on the bottom right of the screen and copy it.
+- Enter this URL in the input.

 ## MediaTracker